 Non-clinical toxicology studies were sponsored by the National Center for Complementary and Integrative Health, or NCCIH, a division of the National Institutes of Health, or NIH, and by the National Cancer Institute, or NCI, to assist in our Investigational New Drug Application, or IND.
 In June 2017, we filed our IND application for cytisinicline with the United States Food and Drug Administration, or FDA, which included the NCCIH sponsored non-clinical studies.
 Additional non-clinical reproductive toxicology studies have also been conducted by NCCIH and NCI, with three such studies already submitted to the FDA.
 Other non-clinical toxicology studies that will be required for a New Drug Application, or NDA, include two longer-term chronic toxicology studies and two carcinogenicity studies, which are in distinct stages of execution as company sponsored studies.
-One of the chronic toxicology studies has been completed and submitted to FDA.
-The 13-Week Interim report for the second 39-Week chronic toxicology study report expected to be completed and submitted to FDA in the fourth quarter 2020.
+Two chronic toxicology studies have been completed with the study report for the first study submitted to FDA.
+The 13-Week Interim report for the second 39-Week chronic toxicology study has been completed and submitted to FDA with the 39-Week study report expected to be completed and submitted to FDA in the fourth quarter 2020.
 Additionally, one of the carcinogenicity studies is currently in progress, while the second carcinogenicity study is planned for initiation during Phase 3 development.